QuantumMaterialsModelling/bands4vasp/README.md

 ### bands4vasp output files

 bands4vasp provides a lot of different information, which are derived from VASP files.
+For a better overview of the parameters which are used for the calculation, bands4vasp prints them in the _OUTPAR_ file in the execution directory.

 #### Datafiles: